 The average age of a new Evening and Weekend student is 35 years old.

 At the core of the curriculum are 8 and 12 credit interdisciplinary programs.
 There are also 4 credit single-subject courses that complement these interdisciplinary programs.
 These programs and courses meet in the evenings or on the weekends to fit busy lifestyles.
 There's even an 8-credit program taught in Grays Harbor.
-Adult students joining Evergreen in Fall Quarter 2013 might consider Culture as History.
+Adult students joining Evergreen in Fall Quarter 2016 might consider Community Connections.
 This program welcomes transfer students, veterans of the military and individuals returning to college after starting their career.